MikeIsBack/STARTUP-IN-ICT-Project/README.md

 # DocHub

-A project for the Startup in ICT course - MSc Computer Science - Università degli Studi di Padova.
+A project for the Startup in ICT course - MSc Computer Science - University of Padova.

 ## Simulate your Startup!